 What we love about this display ad is that they provide an enticing offer to get viewers to click.

-The main problem with this targeting method is that you can't drill deep into the topics so that you may wind up with your ads on unrelated sites.
+The main problem with this targeting method is that you can’t drill deep into the topics and may wind up with your ads on unrelated sites.